Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 The fundamental anthropological principle underpinning this well-understood individualism was clearly set out by Immanuel Kant in the 18th century: *Dare to think for yourself*.

-This injunction, originally taken from an epistle by Horace published twenty years before our era, was taken up and popularized by Immanuel Kant in his essay *What is* Enlightenment? published in 1784.
+This injunction, originally taken from an epistle by Horace published twenty years before our era, was taken up and popularized by Immanuel Kant in his essay *What is* the Enlightenment? published in 1784.
 For Kant, this phrase is the motto of the Enlightenment, symbolizing man's emergence from his minority, a state of inability to use his understanding without the guidance of others, for which he himself is responsible, through laziness and cowardice.

 Human beings are neither mere animals nor slaves.
 He belongs to himself and is endowed with a free will, a capacity for choice informed by reason.
 In short, human beings are ends in themselves, not means for others.
 This is what gives him his moral dignity.

-But by empowering human beings in this way, individualism can nevertheless seem to many a frightening experience.
+But by empowering human beings in this way, individualism nevertheless can seem to many a frightening experience.
 Are we ready to take responsibility for our own lives?

 Collectivism, whether economic or political, is a philosophy that relies on an authority outside the individual - the state or the majority - to impose a certain way of life and economic condition on the individual.
 Decisions are taken in the name of this superior entity.
 The private interests of individuals must therefore be subordinated to it.